ondat/charts/charts/ondat-operator/README.md

 ```

 <!--- TODO: replace this when an equivalent specification exsists for the new
-operator, ticket has been created -->
+operator, ticket has been created.
+Also replace in app-readme -->
 Learn more about advanced configuration options
 [here](https://github.com/storageos/cluster-operator/blob/master/README.md#storageoscluster-resource-configuration).